nkotzo/musings/assets/TheFarm.md

 result in the servers drifting further away from ‘good’.
 Immutable systems move this responsibility to the image creation process, and optimize for replacing the running image quickly, reducing the scope of change to a single, well defined and well tested image that can be deployed repeatedly, and often without interruption to ongoing operations.
-These systems and processes also cut configuration drift.
-When systems drift from a known ‘good’ changes aren’t mapped effectively, making reproduction (or restoration) into a backup or secondary source near impossible.
+These systems and processes also cut down on configuration drift.
+When systems drift from a known ‘good’ changes aren’t mapped effectively, making reproduction
+(or restoration) into a backup or secondary source near impossible.

 So how do we get to, and, manage immutable systems.
 Infrastructure as code is a crucial component of building these immutable